Photometric Redshift Calibration Requirements for WFIRST Weak Lensing Cosmology: Predictions from CANDELS: Introduction

 Several recent studies (e.g., \citealt{Cunha2012}, \citealt{Newman2015}, \citealt{M15}) have investigated the best spectroscopic sampling strategy in order to train higher-quality, lower-scatter photo-$z$ with less systematic errors for different cosmological surveys. \citet{Carrasco2013} showed that random selection of galaxies to create a spectroscopic training sample is not optimal.
 Recent work has suggested spatial cross-correlation-based techniques relating the photometric redshifts with a reference spectroscopic sample as a solution (e.g., \citealt{Newman2008}, \citealt{Newman2015}).
 These techniques also require a large spectroscopic sample.
 However, their main advantage is that the spectroscopic sample does not need to be representative of different galaxy types (i.e. bright emission line galaxies which are easy spectroscopic targets can be used for calibration).

 A completely data-driven technique of selecting optimal spectroscopic samples to meet the cosmological requirements was introduced by Masters et al. (2015; hereafter M15).
 This technique uses a machine learning algorithm called the Self Organizing Map (SOM) (Kohonen 1982, 1990) to reduce the multi-dimensional color-space of galaxies defined by a photometric survey to two dimensions (hence maps).
 This empirical color mapping method allows us to focus our spectroscopic efforts on under-sampled regions of galaxy parameter space.
 M15 explored different SOM-based targeting strategies and estimated the required spectroscopy for the \emph{Euclid} mission (\citealt{Laureijs2011}).
 This approach is the basis of a large, ongoing spectroscopic program, the Complete Calibration of the Color-Redshift Relation (C3R2) survey, designed to calibrate the color-redshift relation to the \emph{Euclid} depth (\citealp{Masters2017}, Masters et al. in prep).
+Recently, \cite{Sanchez2019} presented a framework based on hierarchical Bayesian model to infer redshift distributions from the combination of galaxy colors and clustering information.
+SOMs can also be used to define galaxy phenotypes based on these Bayesian schemes, specifically where more limited and noisy colors exist for galaxies.

 In this paper, as part of the High Latitude Survey (HLS- \citealt{Dore2018}) science investigation team, we extend the previous analysis of M15 to estimate the additional spectroscopic sample required to meet the Wide-Field Infrared Survey Telescope (WFIRST) cosmological requirements. \emph{WFIRST} is a NASA flagship mission using a 2.4-meter telescope to provide measurements of the expansion history of the universe and growth of structure to better than 1$\%$ (\citealt{Spergel2015}).
 For weak lensing analysis, the \emph{WFIRST} HLS is currently planing to image $\rm 2227 \ deg^{2}$ in four near infrared (near-IR) bands ($Y$, $J$, $H$, and $F184$) spanning the range from $0.92\!-\!2.00\,\mu\mathrm{m}$ to magnitudes $\rm 25.8\!-\!26.7$ (depending on band), significantly fainter compared to the near-IR depths in the \emph{Euclid} survey ($\sim 24.5$).
 The near IR filters alone are not sufficient for precise photo-$z$ estimation.
 Multi-band optical observations need to be combined with \emph{WFIRST} to fulfill the redshift requirements.
 Such observations will be available through the Hyper Suprime-Cam (HSC) on Subaru or by the Large Synoptic Survey Telescope (LSST).